 Saleh Agili, Kingdom of Saudi Arabia Local Content Project Director, said: “Efficio’s ability to manage large volumes of economic data was impressive, as was their work ethic and commitment to the task.
 The recommendations have been well received at the highest levels of government, and will help shape future economic policy.”

 So what steps should organisations be taking to ensure they can meet local content demands?

 The first is to build responsibility for local content into the day-to-day processes of the procurement teams – rather than have it sit under a corporate social responsibility department, which might not have such close links to the supply base.

-Next is to find a baseline for the current level of local content to determine where more initiatives could be introduced – a process that involves ‘following the money’.
+Next is to find a baseline for the current level of local content in The Middle East to determine where more initiatives could be introduced – a process that involves ‘following the money’.
 Where does the money that you spend go and how much of it stays within the community in terms of value, whether through employment, manufacturing, investment in training and infrastructure, or research and development?